rbardenet/bml-course/README.md

 ## Lecture 1
 ### Course notes
 * Scribes: Pierre Delanoue, Van Nguyen Nguyen.
+* Their notes are work in progress, the current draft is at https://www.overleaf.com/7327431551dnysmcchtgtt
-* Feel free to make minor edits to their lecture notes at https://www.overleaf.com/7327431551dnysmcchtgtt
+* Feel free to make minor edits if you spot a typo.

 ### Main references
 * Chapters 7 and 8 of [Parmigiani and Inoue 2009](https://www.webdepot.umontreal.ca/Usagers/perronf/MonDepotPublic/stt2100/Decision_theory.pdf)